 - Is there any entitlement to more than 25% tax-free lump sum?

-Again, if this is the case you may be able to take more than 25% of your total pot as a cash lump sum.
+If this is the case you may be able to take more than 25% of your total pot as a tax free cash lump sum.
 This may save you a lot of money in income tax payments so it may be worth holding on to.